apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

       when there is no diff and no open files.
     * DISABLE_WRITE: Disable write operations so the src won't be changed.
 When working in router mode, it is done by making the mount point readonly.
-      Otherwise it is done by cancelling the execute permission of the source path.
+      In normal federation mode it is done by cancelling all the permissions of the source path.
     * FINAL_DISTCP: Force close all the open files and submit the final distcp.
-    * FINISH: Cleanup works.
-If the execute permission is cancelled then restoring the permission of the dst path.
+    * FINISH: Do the cleanup works.
+In normal federation mode the finish stage also restores the permission of the dst path.

   * MountTableProcedure: This procedure updates the mount entry in Router.
 The readonly is unset and the destination is updated of the mount point.
-This procedure is activated only when `-router` is true.
+This procedure is activated only when option `-router`.

   * TrashProcedure: This procedure moves the source path to trash.